 - Navigate to Apps & notifications > Notifications.

 - Finally, manage the toggle in front of Suggested actions and replies.

 To disable Smart Replies, disable the toggle.
 And you can enable it if you decide to start using the feature again.

 Do you like Suggested Replies?

-I did not find the suggested replies to be of much use to me, since I do not like those one-worded replies in most circumstances.
-They can be surely useful in some cases and work environments.
+I did not find the suggested replies of much use since I dislike those one-worded replies in most circumstances.
+They can indeed be helpful in some cases and work environments.
 What is your opinion about the Suggested Replies?
 Do you find them to be a feature useful to you?
 Do share your opinion in the comments!